In this article, we’ll explore two different architectures for building applications with Angular and MongoDB:

 The benefits of going serverless are improved productivity, automated scalability of your server, and lower costs.

-If you’re interested in learning more about serverless architecture with Angular and MongoDB Realm, check out the Introduction to MongoDB Realm for web developers.
+If you’re interested in learning more about serverless architecture with Angular and Atlas App Services, check out the Introduction to Atlas App Services for web developers.